gunishjain/React-Redux-Ecommerce-Project-/README.md

 # Simple Ecommerce Store using React Redux

-This is a simple project which shows Product Listing using Fake Store API (https://fakestoreapi.com/).
+This is a project which shows Product Listing and product details using Fake Store API (https://fakestoreapi.com/).

 ## Libraries Used

-ReactJS, Redux , React-Redux, Axios
+ReactJS, Redux , React-Redux, Axios,
+Middleware: Redux Thunk

 ### `npm start`